 Schneier on Security on Elementary

 Two of my books can be seen in the background in CBS' new Sherlock Holmes drama, Elementary.
-A copy of Schneier on Security is prominently displayed on Sherlock Holmes' bookshelf.
-You can see it in the first few minutes of the pilot episode.
+Copies of Schneier on Security and Secrets & Lies are prominently displayed on Sherlock Holmes' bookshelf.
+You can see them in the first few minutes of the pilot episode.
 The show's producers contacted me early on to ask permission to use my books, so it didn't come as a surprise, but it's still a bit of a thrill.

 Here's a listing of all the books visible on the bookshelf.

 Posted on September 14, 2012 at 2:20 PM

 • 14 Comments

 To receive these entries once a month by e-mail, sign up for the Crypto-Gram Newsletter.